• Home

 Laying floorboards onto joists

-Summary: Learn how to lay floorboards onto joists, lay square-edged boards, lay tongue-and-groove boards, cut around obstacles and cut around a permanent fixture.
+Summary: Step by step guide with video showing how to lay floorboards onto joists, lay square-edged boards, lay tongue-and-groove boards, cut around obstacles and cut around a permanent fixture.

 When choosing floorboards, you will have to decide whether you want square-edged boards or tongue-and-groove boards, which have concealed fixings.